inamiy/YIOverlayWindow/README.md

 YIOverlayWindow
 ===============

-General-purpose UIWindow overlay for iOS5+.
+A simple, general-purpose UIWindow overlay for iOS5+.